 BRC will review historical aerial photographs for the Site area to delineate the current and past site uses in the area, including buildings, roads, pits, ponds, wetlands, streams, and other site features of interest, such as gravel mining pits and surface water bodies.
 This task will also include a summary and analysis of the potential impact from the historical discharge from the City of Henderson Wastewater treatment plant (WWTP) ponds.
-Potential anthropogenic sources and mechanisms of arsenic mobilization and/or accumulation will be reviewed, including:
+Potential natural and anthropogenic sources and mechanisms of arsenic mobilization and/or accumulation will be reviewed, including:

-- Potential past use of arsenic compounds at the BMI plants area and adjacent facilities; - Potential regional application of arsenic compounds in a pesticide formulation; - Subdrains associated with housing or other construction and/or redevelopment projects; - Potential fill application; - Past regional surface water drainage patterns; - Historical gravel pits and mines.
+- Potential past use of arsenic compounds at the BMI plants area and adjacent facilities; - Ores imported and processed at the BMI plants area; - Potential regional application of arsenic compounds in a pesticide formulation; - Subdrains associated with housing or other construction and/or redevelopment projects; - Potential fill application; - Past regional surface water drainage patterns; - Historical gravel pits and mines;